nick-mancuso/checkstyle-antlr4-memory-report/README.md

 The "Eviction Policy" solution is viable, but I would like to try "Clearing `ATNConfig` and `DFAState[]`" first, and see how users respond to an increased execution time.
-We can always implement this later if the need arises.
-I wrote the grammar and `JavaAstVisitor` in a fashion that would make future maintainence as simple as possible; I would only proceed with "Grammar Refactoring" as a last resort.
+We can always implement some sort of cache later if the need arises.
+I wrote the grammar and `JavaAstVisitor` in a fashion that would make future maintainence as simple as possible; I would only proceed with " Grammar Refactoring" as a last resort.